w3ctag/design-reviews/reviews/miniapp_packaging_feedback.md

 ## Proposal

-Specific recommendation: Miniapp community should examine making use of the packaging solution that preserves the origin model.
+Specific recommendation: Miniapp community should examine making use of a packaging solution that preserves the origin model.
 Regarding lifecycle: miniapp apps should operate within that security model as well, preseving all the security benefits of the web while also enabling the use cases that the miniapp community envisions.
 Bundling & signed exchanges proivide a promising path towards this outcome.
+There may be other solutions in the market which can also play this role.

 ## References:
 * [Minutes from discussion with Fuqiao](https://github.com/w3ctag/meetings/blob/gh-pages/2022/telcons/08-29-minutes.md#second-half--mini-app-discussion-with-guests-1)